How to Build a Gravel Driveway: Complete DIY Guide

 3. Spray paint the edges

-4. Step back and verify alignment
+4. Step back and check alignment

 Excavation: